Esri/arcgis-maps-sdk-java-samples/map_view/display-drawing-status/README.md

 ## How to use the sample

 Pan and zoom around the map.
-Observe how the status bar changes from a loading animation to solid, indicating that drawing has completed.
+Observe how the progress indicator is displayed and then hidden, indicating when drawing has completed.

 ## How it works